-Option Description -1 Add a directory to include search path and Fortran module search path. -config Passes the location of a configuration file to the compile command. -isystem Add a directory to the include search path, before system header file directories. -0 Write the output to ' <file>'.</file>
+Option Description -1 Add a directory to include search path and Fortran module search path. -J Specifies a directory to place and to search for compiled module files. -config Passes the location of a configuration file to the compile command. -isystem Add a directory to the include search path, before system header file directories. -0 Write the output to ' <file>'.</file>